carson-pol/KV260-yolox-vitis-ai/README.md

 The compiler mapped all 808 ops to a single DPU subgraph with no CPU fallback inside the backbone.
-This is why I used the model zoo's ReLU deploy variant with the pre-cut detection head rather than stock YOLOX-Nano: SiLU activations and the head's permute/view ops are unsupported by DPUCZDX8G and would have fragmented the graph across DPU and CPU subgraphs.
+This is why I used the model zoo's ReLU deploy variant with the pre-cut detection head rather than stock YOLOX-Nano: SiLU activations and the head's permute/view ops would have fragmented the graph across DPU and CPU subgraphs.

-Recompiling the same quantized model with the same command in the same container produced a byte-different xmodel (84643990... vs the deployed 41d578ce...).
+I did note that recompiling the same quantized model with the same command in the same container produced a byte-different xmodel (84643990... vs the deployed 41d578ce...).
 Both are functionally equivalent — the three-way comparison below was run against the deployed artifact.
 I did not identify the cause of the byte difference.

-Worth contrasting: the float evaluation *is* reproducible. `results/float_eval_val2017.log` and a re-run a day later differ only in timestamps.
-The non-determinism is in the compiler, not the pipeline around it.
+Worth noting: the float evaluation is reproducible. `results/float_eval_val2017.log` and a re-run I did a day later differ by only timestamps.
+The non-determinism is in the compiler specifically, not the pipeline around it.

 Board bring-up log: `results/xdputil_query.json`.
 Compile logs: `results/compile_ptq_rerun.log`, `results/compile_amd_ptq.log`.